tfachada/thesist/template/Chapters/0-Quick-guide.typ

 // It's recommended to always import these!
 #import "@preview/thesist:1.0.0": flex-caption, subfigure-grid

-// Always use a glossary package, too!
+// You will usually also want a glossary package.
 #import "@preview/glossarium:0.5.4": gls, glspl

 // Optionally use more packages, depending on the chapter's needs.
 In the case of this chapter, we will also import this:
-#import "@preview/codly:1.2.0": *
-#import "@preview/codly-languages:0.1.4": *

 #import "@preview/lovelace:0.3.0": *

+// These are not being used for now.
+See the comment in the "Listings" section for why.
+// #import "@preview/codly:1.2.0": *
+// #import "@preview/codly-languages:0.1.8": *

 // Check Typst Universe to look for new packages you might need, and always read their description page to know how to handle them.

 = A quick guide to using this template